Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets: trajectories and spectra of released particles

 Intuitively, adding SGS is expected to facilitate the diffusion of seed particles in and out of the jet spine, the region with ultra-relativistic flows where \emph{espresso} acceleration occurs.
 To illustrate that this is actually recovered in simulations, in Figure~\ref{traj} we show a representative trajectory of a particle with $\kappa = 1$, i.e., experiencing Bohm diffusion; the bottom panel shows the particle energy gain $\mathcal{E}$ as a function of its relativistic gyroperiod $\mathcal T \equiv \frac{2 \pi m \gamma_i}{q B_0}$ where $\gamma_i$ is the initial Lorentz factor, $q$ the charge, and $m$ the mass.

-To asses the role of SGS, we overplot the trajectory of a particle with the same initial conditions but with $\kappa=\infty$.
-The $\kappa = 1$ particle in Figure~\ref{traj} follows a more jagged trajectory before entering the spine (where $\Gamma \gtrsim 4$) and experiencing \emph{espresso} gyrations.
+To assess the role of SGS, we overplot the trajectory of a particle with the same initial conditions but with $\kappa=\infty$ and $\alpha_{\rm i} \sim 0.075$.
+The $\kappa = 1$ particle in Figure~\ref{traj} follows a more jagged trajectory before entering the spine (where $\Gamma \gtrsim 2$) and experiencing \emph{espresso} gyrations.
 The reference particle, with the same initial conditions but $\kappa = \infty$, probes a maximum $\Gamma \sim 2$ and leaves the jet with a final energy gain of $\mathcal E \sim 3$ (energy diagram in grey in the bottom panel).

-We notice that the two particles have a similar evolution until $t \sim 10 \mathcal{T}$, with energy oscillating within a factor of $\leq 2$; then, the $\kappa=1$ particle gets some further acceleration while still in the low-$\Gamma$ region (yellow color code in the bottom panel of Figure \ref{traj}) and penetrates the high-$\Gamma$ flow, gaining a factor $\mathcal{E} \sim 120$ in energy by virtue of a canonical \emph{espresso} shot.
+We notice that the two particles have a similar evolution until $t \sim 10 \mathcal{T}$, with energy oscillating within a factor of $\leq 2$.
+Then, the $\kappa=1$ particle gets some further acceleration while still in the low-$\Gamma$ region (yellow color code in the bottom panel of Figure \ref{traj}) and penetrates the high-$\Gamma$ flow, gaining a factor $\mathcal{E} \sim 120$ in energy by virtue of one canonical \emph{espresso} shot, i.e., the energy gain occurs over a single gyration.
 This behavior is common to many particles and suggests that SGS leads to a type of stochastic acceleration at the jet-cocoon interface, which fosters particles to access the high-$\Gamma$ region and eventually get boosted via the \emph{espresso} mechanism.

 Finally, we point out that even in the case of Bohm diffusion, particles that enter the spine experience gyrations reminiscent of those observed without scattering, which are themselves similar to the analytical ones described in MC19 and \cite{caprioli18}.